 What affects the amount you can borrow

-Value of property and credit score
+Property value and borrower credit score

 Length of tenure